 KIPP SoCal School Leader Fellow Program

-KIPP SoCal Public School’s School Leader Fellow Program is a two year program designed for aspiring school leaders.
-The program will include a year and a half focused on leadership development within a placement school, followed by the launch of a new school or transition period into being a successor school leader.
+KIPP SoCal Public School’s School Leader Fellow Program is designed for aspiring school leaders.
+The program will include a focus on leadership development within a placement school, followed by the launch of a new school or transition period into being a successor school leader.
 Through a combination of residencies within our schools, targeted development, coaching and mentoring, and formal learning, fellows will develop and deepen the instructional and adaptive skills to prepare them to successfully lead a school with KIPP SoCal as either a successor or founding school leader.
-The program will increase leader capacity and readiness to found a new school or lead an existing KIPP SoCal school.

 - Residency: Fellows will be full-time members of their residency school leadership teams, which will provide them with daily opportunities to practice the skills and competencies required to lead high-performing schools.
-In their role as an assistant school leader, fellow participants will coach and develop teachers through the instructional leadership cycle and contribute to the overall academic and cultural vision of the school.
-Fellows are committed to and actively contribute to the success of their placement school and act in alignment with school leadership team vision and priorities.
+In their role, program participants will coach and develop teachers through the instructional leadership cycle and contribute to the overall academic and cultural vision of the school.
+Fellows are committed to and actively contribute to the success of their placement school and act in alignment with the school leadership team's vision and priorities.

 - Individual Development Plan: Fellows will have individual development plans aligned to the KIPP Leading for Learning Actions and KIPP Leadership Competency Model.
 These development plans will create a scope and sequence for their learning.

 - Progression Checkpoints: Fellows will be regularly evaluated on the skills and competencies of an effective school leader.
-Progression from Year 1 to Year 2 of the fellowship is contingent upon successfully demonstrating proficiency on all Year 1 benchmarks and the availability of a match school leader role.
-Similarly, to be formally considered for a school leader role, the Fellow must be on track to proficiency in all Year 2 benchmarks.
+Progression checkpoints are scheduled throughout the duration of the program.
+To be formally considered for a school leadership role, the Fellow must demonstrate proficiency on all program benchmarks.

 - Coaching: One-on-one coaching from a Regional Academic Leader and/or Mentor School Leader.

-- Professional Development: Fellows will engage in cohort learning aligned to the program’s development roadmap to support their learning.
-This formal PD will come through a combination of region-led and externally-led workshops, individual text studies and case studies.
+- Professional Development: Fellows will engage in cohort learning aligned with the program’s development roadmap to support their learning.
+This PD will come through a combination of region-led and externally-led workshops, individual text studies, and case studies.

-- School Launch/Transition Plan: In preparation for school leadership, Fellows in their second year will complete either a School Launch Plan or a School Transition Plan.
+- School Launch/Transition Plan: In preparation for school leadership, Fellows will complete either a School Launch Plan or a School Transition Plan.
 These plans ensure the Fellow is ready to either found a new school or take over an existing school.

 Desired Qualifications and Experience